256dpi/hanya/README.md

 _Hanya runs best with PHP 5.3, but should run with PHP 5.2 (roughly tested)_

+## Important: This project is no longer maintained.

 ## Installation

 1. Download the repository as [archive](https://github.com/256dpi/hanya/tags) and extract it in your working directory.